Hamilton Campos: Legacy

 According to Hamilton Campos himself a survey was carried out and it was proven that he scored exactly 1048 goals.
 Despite this Hamilton believes that his total is more than this, but due to lack of evidence we cannot back up his statement.
 Hamilton played a total of around 1450 matches, in 18 years of professional football, making him have a goal average of 0.72 goals per game.
-On 6 different occasions he scored 6 or more goals, totalling in these games 36 goals.
+On six occasions he scored 6 or more goals, totalling in these games 36 goals.

 Not many players have got this much recognition at regional level in their footballing career.
 For his contribution to Moto Club and Maranhão, he received this recognition.
 In December 2004, Hamilton was awarded the diploma of amendment of the order of sporting merit Rubem Goulart, in a ceremony held by the government of the State of Maranhao.

 Life after retirement

 After retiring from football, he worked for four years as a bottling assistant at Cervamar and another four years at Brahma.